How TradeClaw Scores Trading Signals: A Full Walkthrough

 Raw score (0–90) → confidence (50–98%).
 The formula:

-Why cap at 98%?
+Why cap at 95%?
 No deterministic indicator combination can justify 100% certainty.
-Claiming 100% confidence would be dishonest.
+The floor of 48% prevents meaninglessly low scores from cluttering the output.

 Is It Actually Calibrated?